 Hairy Bikers Manchester Tart Recipe

-• Use custard powder for a classic texture: While cornflour can work, using traditional custard powder gives the tart its signature golden color and creamy, smooth texture.
+• Use custard powder for colour: Cornflour works, but traditional custard powder gives the tart its golden colour and that classic school dinner look.

 • Calories: 280 kcal